chhotii-alex/prospective-randomizer/README.md

 HELLO RAND!
 Program responds "HI CLIENT!"
 Followed by a version identifier.

+EXISTS
+Must be followed by a subject ID
+Program responds with "YES" or "NO" depending on whether there is already a record of this subject ID.

 PUT
 PUT must be followed by the subject ID, then each of the variables with their values.
 For example:
 PUT S1 score=4.5 sex=F